Linux Audio Recording Guide

 X-KDE-SubstituteUID=false

-- plug in a MIDI keyboard or start software keyboard.
+- Connect a MIDI keyboard (or use a software keyboard)

 Swap left and right audio channels